 Deere & Company (DE) - Total Assets

 Based on the latest financial reports, Deere & Company (DE) holds total assets worth $103.44 Billion USD as of January 2026.
 Total assets represent everything the company owns and controls, combining both current assets—like cash and cash equivalents, accounts receivable, and inventories—and non-current assets such as property, plant, equipment (PP&E), intangible assets, and long-term investments.
-See Deere & Company (DE) net assets for net asset value and shareholders' equity analysis.
+Check DE cash reinvestment to operating cash ratio to assess the company's total reinvestment commitment from operating cash flow.

 Deere & Company - Total Assets Trend (1985–2025)